Schwad/Schwad.github.io/_posts/2024-04-19-did-i-watch-the-fosters-ad-1000s-of-times.md

 Which makes us at a cool 114,975 ads.
 Let's make it 115,000 because we can.

-That's.....
-Not a lot?
+That's..... not a lot?
 The upper bound (if I watched more TV and underestimated ad density) is probably around 200,000 and the lower bound I would be shocked if it's under 100,000.
 The smell test estimates 45 ads a day and I tell you what I'm pretty sure I _far_ exceeded that number some afternoons watching MTV.

 So what we need is 1 Fosters ad apperance in a 100, or 1 in 50 if we want to say I saw it "thousands" of times.
 That's our final question.